Deontay Wilder: Personal life

-Wilder has 8 children.
+Wilder has eight children.
 Wilder's first child, a daughter with ex-girlfriend Helen Duncan, was born in 2005 with spina bifida.
 Wilder also has two other daughters and one son with Jessica Scales-Wilder, whom he married in 2009 and later divorced.
 Wilder is currently engaged to and has a child with Telli Swift and has been featured on the reality television show, WAGS Atlanta.

 Wilder comes from a family of Alabama preachers, namely his father and grandmother.
 He has three sisters and one younger brother.
-His brother Marsellos Wilder, is also a professional boxer; Marsellos currently fights in the cruiserweight division and has a 5–3 record.
+His brother, Marsellos Wilder, is also a professional boxer; Marsellos last fought in 2022 in the cruiserweight division and has a 5–3 record.
 As a youngster, Wilder attended church every week.
 He has referred to his belief in Christianity, saying that "God is very important in my life."

 Wilder graduated from Tuscaloosa Central High School in 2004 and dreamed of playing football (wide receiver) or basketball (forward) for his hometown Alabama Crimson Tide, but the birth of his oldest daughter and poor grades caused him to attend nearby Shelton State Community College and to focus on a boxing career.
 Wilder later revealed that during this time, he struggled with depression and had briefly contemplated suicide via gunshot.
 When reflecting on the incident, he stated "You don't think about what effect it would cause for your family, your daughter, your kids and so forth and so on...
 In that state of mind, you just become selfish.
 You think of the inner pain and the outer pain that you're feeling right at that very moment in time."

 On May 4, 2013, Las Vegas police were called at around 7:30 a.m. for a reported battery at a hotel in the 3700 block of South Las Vegas Boulevard, where Wilder and a woman were taken into custody.
 He was held at Clark County Detention Center on charges of domestic battery by strangulation, and was released on a $15,000 bond.
 According to the police, "the woman had swollen eyebrows, a possibly broken nose, a cut lip, and red marks on her neck".
 She was taken to the University Medical Center of Southern Nevada and treated for her injuries.
-Wilder's attorney Paul Patterson claimed Wilder had "instinctively acted under the false impression that someone was stealing from him,” and that he "regrets his actions".
+Wilder's attorney Paul Patterson claimed Wilder had "instinctively acted under the false impression that someone was stealing from him", and that he "regrets his actions".
 He had apparently been in Las Vegas to watch the Floyd Mayweather Jr. vs. Robert Guerrero fight.

 In May 2022, Wilder was honored with a statue in his hometown of Tuscaloosa, Alabama.
 The statue is made out of bronze in homage to Wilder's fight nickname, "The Bronze Bomber".

+In January 2024, Wilder was a contestant in season 2 of the American television series The Traitors.
+After falsely accusing Maksim Chmerkovskiy (a "Faithful") of being a "Traitor", who was subsequently voted out, Wilder broke down in tears and decided to leave the show after episode 3.